kiransailu/GITREPO/shell.md

 For example, for Bash shell it will be -bash.

 When Bash is invoked as a Login shell;
- -Login process calls /etc/profile
+ *Login process calls /etc/profile
- -/etc/profile calls the scripts in /etc/profile.d/
+ */etc/profile calls the scripts in /etc/profile.d/
- -Login process calls ~/.bash_profile
+ *Login process calls ~/.bash_profile
- -~/.bash_profile calls ~/i.bashrc
+ *~/.bash_profile calls ~/i.bashrc
- -~/.bashrc calls /etc/bashrc
+ *~/.bashrc calls /etc/bashrc

 A Login shell can be recognized by the following procedure.
 Execute the below command in shell.